-3.1.67 soil-to-air interface SAI
+3.1.68 soil-to-air interface SAI

-An area in which external corrosion may occur or be accelerated on partially buried pipe or buried pipe where it egresses from the soil.
+An area in which external corrosion may occur or be accelerated on partially buried pipe or buried pipe where it enters or leaves the soil.

 NOTE 1 The zone of the corrosion will vary depending on factors such as the moisture and oxygen content of the soil and operating temperature.
 The zone generally is from 12 in.
 (30 cm) below to 6 in.
 (15 cm) above the soil surface.